0xPolygonMiden/miden-client/crates/node-builder/README.md

-# Miden Node Builder
+# Miden Node Builder (Testing Only)

-A builder crate for configuring and starting a Miden node with all its components.
-This crate provides a convenient way to initialize and manage a complete Miden node instance.
+A minimal node implementation used exclusively for running integration tests of the Miden client.
+This crate is NOT intended for production use.

+## Purpose

+This crate provides a simplified node implementation that is used to run integration tests for:
+- The Miden client library
+- The Miden web client
+- Other client-related integration tests

 ## Features

-- Configurable node components initialization
+- Minimal node implementation with essential components
+- Configurable block and batch intervals
 - Support for both local and remote provers
-- Configurable block and batch intervals
-- Telemetry support
-- Graceful component management
+- Simple setup for testing scenarios

 ## Usage